Software tools developed by CCS include:

 h-GCAT is an online tool designed for the analysis of whole exome/genome sequencing data obtained from families affected by genetic disorder(s).
 Integrated with several important clinical and biological databases, h-GCAT provides the user with a relatively simple and intuitive interface to come down to a manageable gene list from the huge dataset.

-The LIFE Search Engine integrates all LINCS content leveraging a semantic knowledge model and common LINCS metadata standards.
-LIFE makes LINCS content discoverable and includes aggregate results linked to the Harvard Medical School and Broad Institute LINCS centers, which provide more information including experimental conditions and raw data.
+The LIFE search engine contains data generated from the LINCS Pilot Phase, to integrate LINCS content leveraging a semantic knowledge model and common LINCS metadata standards.
+LIFE makes LINCS content discoverable and includes aggregate results linked to the Harvard Medical School and Broad Institute and other LINCS centers, who provide more information including experimental conditions and raw data.
 (NIH Project #1U01HL111561)

 The LINCS Data Portal is the unified resource for the Library of Network-Based Cellular Signatures (LINCS) Program which aims to create a network-based understanding of biology by cataloguing changes in gene expression and other cellular processes that occur when cells are exposed to perturbing agents.

 The LINCS Data Portal is composed of a suite of applications: